St John Passion structure

-The structure of the St John Passion (Johannes-Passion), BWV 245, a sacred oratorio by Johann Sebastian Bach, is "carefully designed with a great deal of musico-theological intent".
+The structure of the St John Passion (Johannes-Passion), BWV 245, a sacred oratorio by Johann Sebastian Bach first performed in Leipzig on Good Friday 1724, is "carefully designed with a great deal of musico-theological intent".
 Some main aspects of the structure are shown in tables below.

 The original Latin title Passio secundum Joannem translates to "Passion according to John".